-4.8 The Administering Authority recognises the need to ensure that the Fund has, at all times, sufficient liquid assets to be able to pay pensions, transfer values, costs, charges and other expenses.
+4.8 The Administering Authority recognises the need to ensure that the Fund has, always, sufficient liquid assets to be able to pay pensions, transfer values, costs, charges, and other expenses.
 It is the Administering Authority's policy that such expenditure is met, in the first instance, from incoming employer and employee contributions to avoid the expense of disinvesting assets.
-The Administering Authority monitors the position on a daily basis to ensure that all cash requirements can be met.
+The Administering Authority monitors the position daily to ensure that all cash requirements can be met.